SpinW/spinwdoc/pages/spinw/spinw.fourier.md

               matrices to reduce memory consumption.

 `'fid'`
 : Defines whether to provide text output.
-Default is defined by the `swpref.getpref('fid')` command.
-The possible values:
+The default value is determined by the `fid` preference stored in [swpref].
+The possible values are:
   * `0`   No text output is generated.
   * `1`   Text output in the MATLAB Command Window.
-  * `fid`     File ID provided by the [fopen](https://www.mathworks.com/help/matlab/ref/fopen.html) command, the output is written into the opened file stream.
+  * `fid` File ID provided by the `fopen` command, the output is written into the opened file stream.

 ### Output Arguments